 Nikon Z 40mm f2 Sample Images

-Samples images were shot with the Nikon Z6.
+Sample images were shot with the Nikon Z6.

-Colored with these Light Room Presets.
+Colored with my Lightroom Presets.

 In Motion